Ethos - (n.) the distinguishing character, sentiment, moral nature, or guiding beliefs of a person, group, or institution

 In a perfect world, that would be true of all software and software companies.
 But, especially in the last 2 decades or so, this has not been the case.
 VC culture, the omnipresence of SaaS // subscription models, social media, and a litany of other, often unseen, forces have driven a wedge between what a software company should do and what modern companies have become.
 Every app has to do everything, every company has to be a platform, and every product has to be a service.
 And Heaven forbid you want to actually own software you buy - that pipe dream set sail a long time ago.

 Creekbed the product is a reliable, powerful, and useful tool for developers.
-The company though, is a response to the current state of software products.
-We are built to prove that running a moral, ethical, customer-aligned software company is possible today.
-Then, we intend to set the standard for others to follow.
+The approach to developing and releasing it though, is a response to the current state of software products.
+I want to prove that you don't need buzzwords, slimy marketing tactics, hidden subscription costs, or any of the other copious distractions that plague the industry to build a good software company.